eProsima/Discovery-Server-docs/README.md

 	here --ctest-args allows you to specify the configuration (Debug or Release) of interest (names are case sensitive).
 If you are using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.

-5. In order to run the example, navigate to directory **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:
+5. In order to run the example, navigate to directory **[BUILD]**\install\discovery-server\examples\HelloWorldExampleDS\bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:

 		[BUILD]\install\discovery-server\examples\C++\HelloWorldExampleDS\bin>..\..\..\..\..\local_setup.bat